Identical Particles in Quantum Mechanics: Against the Received View: Abstract

 \section{Abstract}

-According to the ``Received View'', identical quantum particles are a previously unknown kind of objects that do not possess individual identities.
-In this Chapter we analyze this view and its history, and go on to criticize it.
-According to our analysis, ``identical particles of the same kind, all in the same state'' should be seen as one single quantum object.
-However, there are many situations in which a single particle picture becomes applicable---but in such situations identical quantum particles are distinguishable and possess their own identities.
+According to the ``Received View'' identical quantum particles are a previously unknown kind of objects that do not possess individuality.
+In this Chapter we discuss this view, criticize it, and propose an alternative.
+According to this alternative view so-called ``identical quantum particles'' should in many cases not be seen as objects---particles---at all.
+However, there are situations in which a particle picture does become applicable.
+But the particles that emerge in these cases are distinguishable individuals, unlike the particles of the Received View.